opensatellite/spireg/README.md

-# spireg
+# SPIREG
-SPIREG - SPI slave logic for register access
+SPIREG is an SPI slave logic for register access
 * Easy integration with Arduino SPI
 * Support N*8 bits reg width, 1~64 registers
-* Status byte can be acquired on first byte read.
+* Status byte can be acquired on the first byte read.
-* FastCmd can send command code on first byte write.
+* FastCmd can send command code on the first byte write.
 * Very low resources consumption (~100LUT, ~200FF)

 # Connection